- 1. Doing It All By Yourself

 The mistake: Businesses tend to either throw away their capital on a million different things or pinch their pennies and refuse to spend money on anything.
 Both are common mistakes that are easy to avoid.

-The solution: Set a budget and stick to it.
+The solution: Create a budget and stick to it.
 Don’t set just one budget, though.
 Allot budgets for each department.

 Also, understand what you absolutely need and what you don’t.
 Don’t buy something just because it promises a huge ROI.